 5. YouTube Your Way to Language Acquisition

-YouTube, as a repository of videos, is chockfull of language learning opportunities.
-There’s the long list of channels maintained by people who are genuinely gifted in teaching language.
+YouTube, as a repository of videos, is chockful of language learning opportunities.
+There’s a long list of channels maintained by people who are genuinely gifted in teaching language.
 As for teachers, you have an endless selection.
 I’m sure you can find one or two whose teaching style matches your penchant for learning.

 With YouTube, you also have access to native speakers speaking their dialects in full display.
 A video or channel may not necessarily be about language.
 It may be about putting on makeup, for example.
 You can mine that video by listening closely to the intonation of the speaker, or the way she pronounces a certain word.

 To save you from blind searching, here are our selections of the best YouTube channels to follow for these language learners:

 - English learners

 - French learners